History of Budapest: 20th century

 The Communists gained power while the Soviet Army propped up the Hungarian state.
 Under their auspices, the former Arrow Cross torture chambers in the prisons filled up with their opponents.
 Arrests, beatings or summary executions were used as a standard tool by the Secret Police, who employed an extensive net of informants.
 Random arrests without charge were commonly initiated by regime informants, some of these abductees were never heard from again.
 By this time the administration was composed predominantly of hardline communists or careerists, who made up the Soviet-accepted controllers of wealth and power.
 Materials were routinely confiscated from the Hungarian populace and taken to the USSR for "War Repairs".
 These administrators' actions were rewarded with position and favour.
 In Budapest this administrative approach was paired with aggressive industrialisation, militarisation, collectivisation and politicisation of the economy.
 Factories, chimneys, bridges, and railways were rapidly constructed.
 Workers during rest time were often subjected to Soviet propaganda and had to practice self-criticism in public meetings, negatively appraising their own performance.
 Rákosi's government was one of the most dictatorial and most exploitative of the Warsaw Pact countries.

 The political situation was centred on advancing the interest of those informal factions, which had their primary focus on well-being.
-In this situation, Imre Nagy was elected as next Prime Minister.
+In this situation, Imre Nagy was elected as next prime minister.
 He had gained widespread popularity by distributing land to farmers, and the support of the elite by practicing self-criticism and completing party programs, even when it conflicted with his proposals.
-He moved to create a multiparty system, winning the support of the MEP majority.
+He moved to create a multiparty system, winning the support of the MP majority.
 He declared Hungarian sovereignty and self-governance, its departure from the Warsaw Pact and its willingness to co-operate with all countries.
 During this time, the CIA-sponsored Radio Free Europe broadcast effective methods of urban combat, including constructing barricades and producing explosives.
 In Budapest, peaceful protests demanding Soviet withdrawal, free press, freedom of expression and free elections, were organized by university students, professors and intellectuals.
 The Soviet Minister for War Issues ordered the brigades to move into the city.
 In response to this action, the protesters set up defenses.
 When the tanks and elite forces opened fire on the mass protest situated in front of the Parliament buildings, they caused a national uprising overnight.
 There were examples of long-stationed Soviet soldiers refusing to accept the authority of their officers and defecting to the revolutionary forces.